 4. Select a database from the Database menu.
 Enter a user name and password into the appropriate fields.

 5. Click Next.
 The Table or Query Export window appears.

-- 6. If you selected Table from the Table or Query Export window, the Table Export window will open.
-If you selected SQL query, then proceed to step 13. - 7.
-Click Next, the Table Export window appears.
+6. If you selected Table from the Table or Query Export window, the Table Export window will open.
+If you selected SQL query, then proceed to step 13.